Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick

-PC players: Hold Alt and press direction keys to walk.
+PC players: Hold Alt and press direction keys/buttons to walk.
 Console players: Press lightly on the control stick to walk; press firmly to run.
 Lara will step off edges while walking.
+On the PlayStation, holding R2 while moving also makes Lara walk.
 (NOTE: The PC game manual incorrectly lists this key as Ctrl.)

 Sneak